North American B-25 Mitchell: Return to medium bomber

-Following the two gunship series, NAA again produced the medium bomber configuration with the B-25J series.
-It optimized the mix of the interim NA-100 and the H series, having both the bombardier's station and fixed guns of the D and the forward turret and refined armament of the H series.
-NAA also produced a strafer nose-first shipped to air depots as kits, then introduced on the production line in alternating blocks with the bombardier nose.
-The solid-metal "strafer" nose housed eight centerline Browning M2 .50 caliber machine guns.
-The remainder of the armament was as in the H-5.
-NAA also supplied kits to mount eight underwing 5 inches "high velocity airborne rockets" (HVAR) just outside the propeller arcs.
-These were mounted on zero-length launch rails, four to a wing.

 The final, and most numerous, series of the Mitchell, the B-25J, looked less like earlier series apart from the well-glazed bombardier's nose of nearly identical appearance to the earliest B-25 subtypes.
 Instead, the J followed the overall configuration of the H series from the cockpit aft.
 It had the forward dorsal turret and other armament and airframe advancements.
 All J models included four .50 in (12.7 mm) light-barrel Browning AN/M2 guns in a pair of "fuselage packages", conformal gun pods each flanking the lower cockpit, each pod containing two Browning M2s.
 By 1945, however, combat squadrons removed these.
 The J series restored the co-pilot's seat and dual flight controls.
-The factory made kits available to the Air Depot system to create the strafer-nose B-25J-2.
+The factory-made kits available to the Air Depot system to create the strafer-nose B-25J-2.
 This configuration carried a total of 18 .50 in (12.7 mm) light-barrel AN/M2 Browning M2 machine guns: eight in the nose, four in the flank-mount conformal gun pod packages, two in the dorsal turret, one each in the pair of waist positions, and a pair in the tail – with 14 of the guns either aimed directly forward or aimed to fire directly forward for strafing missions.
 Some aircraft had eight 5-inch (130 mm) high-velocity aircraft rockets.
-NAA introduced the J-2 into production in alternating blocks at the J-22.
-Total J series production was 4,318.